 Occasionally the EALAC department awards special honors to MA theses, in recognition of their excellence.
 Theses awarded departmental honors must be based on original research, and should offer new insights to the fields in which they are written.
 The recommendation for honors is made by the thesis advisor, in a cover letter addressed to the Director of Graduate Studies.
 The letter should highlight the thesis’ strength and special contributions, and establish why the thesis ranks among the top 10% of EALAC MA theses.
 The cover letter must be submitted together with the MA checklist and the thesis (as an electronic copy) to the appropriate MA Coordinator and the Director of Graduate Studies.
 The nomination is reviewed by the Director of Graduate Studies who, in consultation with the MA Coordinator, may invite a second faculty member in the relevant field to provide additional evaluation if necessary, before giving his or her final approval.
 The honors will be entered into the department’s permanent records, and the thesis will be preserved in the department’s archive.
 The departmental honor will appear on the student’s transcript as “MA THESIS RECEIVED SPECIAL DEPARTMENTAL HONOR”.

 Continuous registration until all degree requirements are completed or until the time-to-degree limit has been reached is required for students in the M.A. program.
-Students who wish to take a leave of absence, withdraw from the program, or seek reinstatement must consult with the M.A.
-Co-Director.
-Please refer to the GSAS website for guidelines regarding leaves of absence, withdrawal, and reinstatement:http://gsas.columbia.edu/content/academic-affairs-policies-and-procedures.
+Students who wish to take a leave of absence, withdraw from the program, or seek reinstatement must discuss their wishes with the M.A.
+Program Director before applying to the GSAS.
+Please refer to the GSAS website for guidelines regarding leaves of absence, withdrawal, and reinstatement: http://gsas.columbia.edu/content/university-policies.

 M.A. students can apply to a Ph.D. program in the fall semester of their first or second year in the M.A. program.
 Most students apply to a Ph.D. program after completing the M.A. degree or in the second year of study.
 This option has the advantage that applicants will then have completed or made significant progress toward completing the M.A. thesis, which can be used as a writing sample.
 Students applying to a Ph.D. program in their second year also have the benefit of a full year's maturation of their work.